 Mandatory in any kitchen with an oven.
-To avoid any toxin exposure from the metal into the food, I highly suggest lining the baking sheet with unbleached parchment paper, or a Silpat mat (food safe silicone) with every single use.
+To avoid any toxin (possible aluminum) exposure from the metal into the food, I highly suggest lining the baking sheet with unbleached parchment paper, or a Silpat mat (food safe silicone) with every single use.

 19. Cast iron pan by Lodge